You want smart political talk without the meltdowns?

 Unbelievable.

-Anyway, the a good guy with the gun was the one that tracked this guy down going 95 miles an hour.
+Anyway, a good guy with the gun was the one that tracked this guy down going 95 miles an hour.

 A hero neighbor got his rifle.

-And but if somebody had had a gun after the first shots went out, they could have been able to stop this thing.
+But if somebody had had a gun after the first shots went out, they could have been able to stop this thing.

-Former classmates say about the shooter that he was an outcast who preached his atheism online before killing 26.
+You know, you got a crazy guy, former classmates say about the shooter, that he was an outcast who preached his atheism online before killing 26.

 It's the state's worst ever mass shooting.